(Edited April 2023 with latest Toronto real estate market prices)

 As you search condos for sale in Toronto, use our easy-to-use mortgage calculator to see the full breakdown of costs affiliated with the different MLS listings you see.
 By simply entering the condo price this tool will tell you:

-The amount you will owe in closing expenses will vary depending on the purchase price of the condo.
-It’s important to account for these condo closing cost expenses when you’re budgeting to buy a condo in Toronto.
+The amount you will owe in closing expenses will vary depending on the purchase price of the condo apartment.
+It’s important to account for these condo closing costs expenses when you’re budgeting to buy a condo in Toronto.

-Along with your down payment on that $500,000 condo, your condo closing costs need to be paid for in cash and these include:
+Along with your down payment on that $500,000 condo apartment, your condo closing costs need to be paid for in cash and these include: Land Transfer Tax, Title Insurance, Legal Fees, Property Tax Adjustment

 Land Transfer Tax